MrPowerScripts/MrPowerScripts.com/_posts/2018/2018-10-04-sending-an-email-from-powershell.md

 title: Sending an email from Powershell using send-mailmessage and Gmail
 categories: [powershell]
 tags: [mrpowerscripts, sending email, send email PowerShell, send email from PowerShell, powershell and gmail, powershell send-mailmessage gmail ]
-description-long: I made this video about sending an email from Powershell about five years ago.
-I didn't think much of it at the time, but I used my actual email address in the example of the video.
-This resulted in people copy/pasting the example including my email and sending me all of their test emails.
-I've really loved it!
-Read more to learn how to use send-mailmessage with Gmail to send emails from Powershell.
 ---

 I made this video about sending an email from Powershell about five years ago.
 I didn't think much of it at the time, but I used my actual email address in the example of the video.
 This resulted in people copy/pasting the example including my email and sending me all of their test emails.
 I've really loved it! {% include youtubePlayer.html id="gxHdAic6im8" %} The script below will show how to use send-mailmessage with Gmail to send emails from Powershell.